THE INTERNATIONAL FEDERATION OF FILM ARCHIVES(FIAF)

 FILMS DIVISION OF INDIA

-The Films Division of India was established in 1948 to articulate the energy of a newly independent nation.
+Films Division of India was established in 1948 to articulate the energy of a newly independent nation.
 For more than six decades, the organization has relentlessly striven to maintain a record of the social, political and cultural imaginations and realities of the country on film.
 It has actively worked in encouraging and promoting a culture of film-making in India that respects individual vision and social commitment.
+It is the main film-medium organization of the Government of India and is well equipped with trained film personnel, cameras, recording and editing facilities.
+This infrastructure is put to use to assist in-house as well as free-lance film makers and producers.
+In its archives, the Films Division of India holds more than 8000 titles including priceless INRs (Indian News Review), documentaries, short films and animation films.

-A communications agency that ignites brand identity with the power of ideas & provocative creative solutions.
-Uniquely positioned at the centre of both the digital world & traditional media, KA Advertising produces work that stands for integrity of thought as much as making an impact.
+A communications agency that ignites brand identity with the power of ideas and provocative creative solutions.
+Uniquely positioned at the center of both the digital world & traditional media.
+KA Advertising produces work that stands for integrity of thought as much as making an impact.